 What is Exploratory Testing?

-Exploratory testing, is all about discovery, investigation and learning.
-It emphasizes on personal freedom and responsibility of the individual tester.
-Test cases are not created in advance but testers check system on the fly.
+Exploratory testing is all about discovery, investigation, and learning.
+It emphasizes personal freedom and responsibility of the individual tester.
+It is defined as a type of testing where Test cases are not created in advance but testers check system on the fly.
 They may note down ideas about what to test before test execution.
 The focus of exploratory testing is more on testing as a "thinking" activity.

 |Directed from requirements||Directed from requirements and exploring during testing|